Large family home with gazebo under a blue sky.

 Buyers often purchase title insurance to cover problems with property ownership that could hinder the transaction.
 For example, a public record might hold a false claim against the property from an old resolved dispute.

 Sellers often pay for a buyer’s title insurance as a concession to sweeten the deal for the buyer.
-You can expect to pay $200 – $3,500 for a policy, depending on your area and insurance company.
+You can expect to pay roughly 0.5% – 1.0% of the home’s price, depending on your locale and your insurance company.

 Closing Costs